By: Susan Dugdale | Last modified: 06-26-2022

 If this is too daunting to start with, have a friend or two sit in different places throughout the audience where you can see them.

-If you are reading, the temptation is to do just that.
-You stay head down for the whole of your talk.
-This is BORING for your audience.
+If you have to read your presentation, and don't know any better, the temptation is to stay head down looking at your notes for the whole of your talk.
+This is incredibly BORING for your audience.
 And rude.
-You have people there who made an effort to be present.
-Ignoring them because you are reading will make them feel cut out or alienated.
+You have people in front of you who made an effort to be present.
+Ignoring them will make them feel cut out or alienated.

-If you must read use single-side printing, double spacing and number your pages.
+If you have to read your presentation use single-side printing, double spacing and number your pages.
 Use a larger than usual clear font and mark all the major points with a highlighter.
 This will lessen the possibility of losing your place when look up to meet your audience.

 Raised eyebrows may be saying: 'I don't believe that.'
 'I doubt, or I question what ever you are saying.'